7 Habits That Will Improve Your Initial Meeting Conversion Rates

 This is a listening technique where you repeat back to the prospect paraphrasing what you heard, then getting agreement.

 Example: You have missed your quota for 3 consecutive quarters, is that correct?

 Make an objection grid that has these three columns:

 The objection (send me info, not interested, already have a supplier, already solved the problem, who are you, why is yours better, etc…)

 What to say in response to that objection

-Planning and practicing are key elements for success.
-As is setting block time to make call after call because you do get better the longer you’re on the phones.
-Working up to 2-hours of un-interrupted, single-focused, block time is a must if you want to succeed at generating more meetings.
+Planning and practicing are key elements for telephone prospecting success.
+As is setting time blocks to make call after call, because you do get better the longer you’re on the phones.
+Working up to 2-hours of uninterrupted, single-focused, time blocks is a must if you want to succeed at generating more meetings.

-If you plan, practice and execute these habits proactively you will generate more meetings, more sales qualified opportunities and utimately, more sales.
+If you plan, practice, and execute these habits proactively you will generate more meetings, more sales qualified opportunities, and ultimately, more sales.